 From the web portal home page, open the administration context.

-If you're not a team project administrator, get added as one.
+If you're not a project administrator, get added as one.
 Only project administrators or TFS administrators can run the wizard.

 If you see a Configure Features link, run the wizard.

-If Portfolio Backlogs shows as Not configured, then the wizard will add the Feature and Epic WIT and categories to the team project and modify the process configuration to support portfolio backlogs.
+If Portfolio Backlogs shows as Not configured, then the wizard will add the Feature and Epic WIT and categories to the project and modify the process configuration to support portfolio backlogs.
 However, if it shows as Previously configured (will be skipped), the wizard won't add the Epic WIT and portfolio backlog.
 To add the Epic portfolio backlog, you'll need to add it manually.

 The features listed depend on the TFS version of software installed.
 To get the latest features, upgrade your server to the latest version.